 It appears that this dish is very adjustable.
 Hence, you may do it in any way possible as long as you ensure that the flavors have sunk in, and the meat is comfortably soft to eat.

 Take a great glance at each of the following methods.

-Excitingly, let the instant pot do its wonders when the day of the cooking comes.
-The equipment can do several functions like saute, pressure cook, slow cook, etc. It’s like making with your regular pan and stove that produces quality home meals, minus the arm-tiring stirring.
+Excitingly, let the instant pot do its wonders when the day of the preparation comes.
+The equipment can do several functions like saute, pressure cook, slow cook, etc. It's like making with your regular pan and stove that produces quality home meals, minus the arm-tiring stirring.